 Appearance is very important and a potential employer will expect you to be wearing smart clothes.
 It is advisable to wear a suit or at least a smart suit jacket.
 Remember a potential employer will base their entire opinion of you on this first meeting and your aim is to create a good first impression so that they will call you back for a second interview.

-Basic Catalan is a must.
-Employers in Barcelona often want to know that you can get by in Catalan and it might well be an internal policy of the company to only employ Catalan speakers.
+Basic Catalan is a plus.
+Employers in Barcelona often want to know that you can get by in Catalan and it might well be an internal policy of the company to mostly employ Catalan speakers.
 Any person who has contact with the public in their job must, by law, be able to speak some basic Catalan.
-Local councils (ayuntamientos) normally offer free courses.
+Local councils (ajuntaments) normally offer free courses.

 Your body language is very important as recruitment people are often trained in human psychology and will analyse this as well as what you say!
 You should try to maintain eye contact for 90% of the time.
 Your hand gestures are also important so try to keep you hands on top of the table and use them to give open gestures while you are talking.